 At the request of the Department of Public Health we have included a fact sheet on Meningococcal disease on our camp registration website.
 Girls attending day or resident camps are not considered to be at an increased risk.
 Also, in an effort to increase awareness of Lyme disease, the Department of Public Health asks all parents to conduct daily "tick checks" to prevent infection.
 Remember: not all ticks carry Lyme disease.
 For more information, please visit this site and read the Public Health Factsheets.

-Health care at council camps is administered under regulations established by the Massachusetts Department of Public Health (105 CMR 430) or the New Hampshire Department of Environmental Services.
+Healthcare at GSEMA camps is administered under regulations established by the Massachusetts Department of Public Health (105 CMR 430) or the New Hampshire Department of Environmental Services.